JogoShugh/CoderDojoPonceSprings.Events/2013.07.27/README.md

 * Tons of more learning resources for Python here: http://wiki.python.org/moin/BeginnersGuide/Programmers
 * The docummentatition and tutorials for the `pygame` library can be found here: http://www.pygame.org/docs/, there are also tons of pygame games available for download.

-## Workshop B-2: Create a game with Scratch
+## Workshop B-2: Scratch Introduction

 ### What is Scratch, anyway?